jonbarron/website/README.md

-This is the source code to Ryan Chen's academic website: https://ryan-zeyuan-chen.github.io/.
+This repository contains the source code to Ryan Chen's academic website: https://ryan-zeyuan-chen.github.io/.